Loans

 Peer-to-Peer (P2P) Loans

-Another option to consider is a Peer-to-peer loan (P2P).
-These loans are financed by independent investors who are looking to invest in people who need them.
-A typical application process for a borrower would include supplying your financial information and possibly some insight into why you need the loan.
-If approved, a P2P loan is sent to your account via direct deposit.
-A P2P loan is different than a traditional loan because the lenders are investors following market trends and consumer behaviors.
+Another option to consider is a peer-to-peer loan (P2P).
+Independent investors provide these loans to people who need them.
+A typical peer-to-peer loan application process requires basic personal information and possibly some insight into why you need the loan.
+Eligible applicants get a peer-to-peer loan sent to their bank or credit account via direct deposit.

 P2P loans can have more flexibility regarding interest rates and loan terms, but the borrower’s overall creditworthiness will ultimately determine these terms.